A tutor can be the lifelong partner you never know you needed.

 WyzAnt is an incredible resource for locating stellar Spanish teachers near you.
 This site is professional and polished, and it features well-educated and well-qualified tutors in your local area.
 Follow this link to see who's available close to home.

 It’s cool since the website also asks you what grade and skill level you are as a student.
-Slots are available for everything from elementary to adult, and you’ll be matched with someone who’s trained to cater your specific needs.
+Slots are available for everything from elementary to adult, and you’ll be matched with someone who’s trained to cater to your specific needs.

 Each tutor reveals how much they charge per hour, and you can take a look at some of the ratings that other people have given them.
 It seems like most of the tutors are available for in-person sessions, but some of them offer online training.